 Facebook Pixel

-Excessive noise seriously harms human health and interferes with people’s daily activities.
-Some types of noise are anti-social behaviour and a statutory nuisance.
+Excessive noise poses serious health risks and can interfere with daily activities.
+Certain types of noise constitute anti-social behaviour and are considered a statutory nuisance.

 But more worrying is that noise can be an element of violent and harmful behaviour e.g. noise from loud music or television can be used to mask the sounds of domestic violence, and shouting and raised voices can be a sign of domestic violence or violent confrontations.